Quick Answer

 What Are the AgiBot Lingxi X2's Key Specifications?

-Under the hood, the Lingxi X2 boasts a suite of self-developed components that set it apart.
-It features a cerebellum controller (called Xyber-Edge) for precise movement, a domain controller (Xyber-DCU) for decision-making, an intelligent power management system (Xyber-BMS), and specialized joint modules that deliver flexibility and strength.
+Under the hood, the Lingxi X2 boasts a suite of proprietary components that set it apart from competitors.
+The Xyber-Edge cerebellum controller handles precise movement coordination, while the Xyber-DCU domain controller manages high-level decision-making.
+The intelligent Xyber-BMS power management system optimizes battery usage, and specialized joint modules deliver the flexibility needed for complex movements like bicycle riding.

 What Can the AgiBot Lingxi X2 Actually Do?